wp-plugins/facebook-comment-control/readme.txt

 == Upgrade Notice ==
+= 2.1 =
+Plugin was bugged on windows servers.
+So please update.

 = 2.0 =
 Please update.
 Dashboard widget now runs in an iframe to grant compatibility with <a href="http://fblico.mafact.de/">Facebook Like Count</a> or other javascript widgets.